e-gun/HipparchiaRustDBHelper/README.md

 # HipparchiaRustDBHelper

 mostly a way to learn more about rust, I suppose.
+But as of `v.0.1.0+` this can be used with `HipparchiaServer`: it will perform all of the core functions.

-this helper is not going to be polished up and/or a high priority
+Nevertheless, this helper is not going to be polished up and/or a high priority: `HipparchiaGoDBHelper` is the priority project.

 `HipparchiaRustDBHelper` can do `websockets` and `grabbing`, but work on the `vectors` exposed some serious issues with using `rust` + `regex`: this is **significantly** slower